 The photo below is bad fake.
-Judging by the photo alone, the metal looks and the font is flimsy.
+Judging by the photo alone, the metal looks flimsy.
+Eww.
 It is nothing like an authentic Gucci metal zipper pull.

 That’s easy.
 Now, let me challenge you with a difficult one (though you might have already seen this in our serial number guide).
 Look at this Gucci zipper pull:

 This zipper pull is similar to what you can find in a lot of contemporary Gucci bags.
 This is what I call a plain, unmarked leather zipper pull.
 It looks quite decent, but the giveaway was the leather tag and the serial number.

 As I have been saying over and over again, you don’t have to focus on one detail.
 It is best if you look at several things before arriving at a conclusion on authenticity.
 Anyway, zipper pulls like this are much easier to copy, so just have it authenticated, per favore.

 Next is the zipper head.
 The photo below shows a fake zipper head and D metal pull (where the leather pull attaches), and it is fake.
 As you will see further down below, not all Gucci bags have a marking (either GUCCI, YKK or LAMPO, etc) but this plain one doesn’t cut it.

 Last but not the least, look at the two GUCCI marked zippers.
 One of them was a bad fake, while the other is a slightly better fake.

 Now that you have seen these fake Gucci zippers, let us look at different details of an authentic Gucci bag zipper.

 As mentioned above, this type of leather zipper pull is easier for Gucci replica makers to imitate.
 They manage to copy even the correct slanted stitching.

 For the sake of discussion, let me first draw your attention to the the following (as this is important in subsequent sections).